 Videos can be a great source of travel inspiration.
 Many destinations create videos made specifically to attract tourists.
 Tourist boards, travel agencies and various government organizations put much effort into getting you to visit and spend your money there.
 That’s because people are more likely to visit a place if they can see the destination ahead of time.
 It’s definitely a good way to pique someone’s interest.

 Destination videos can dispel any pre-existing notions like “there is nothing to do in X.” They show the unfamiliar in a friendly and welcoming way.
 Thanks to technology, people are not only watching videos, but they are also sharing them.
-How many of you have shared or saw a shared video on social media?
-I know I have and this makes them so accessible to everyone with an Internet connection.
+How many of you have shared or seen a shared video on social media?
+I know I have, and this makes them so accessible to everyone with an Internet connection.

 An effective piece can have a wide and powerful reach.
 I learned that first hand a few years ago after watching a tourist video for Iceland.
 I can’t find the original one, but here it is also a good one.

 My love for Iceland born from videos

 I have to admit that I didn’t know too much about Iceland.
 It wasn’t really on my radar as a destination.
 Then I saw this random video.
 Something about it intrigued me and definitely made me want to go there.
 To this day, Iceland ranks as one of the best trips I have made so far, proving that tourism advertising works.